Ramsey Building

 The Ramsey Building is a historic building located in Keota, Iowa, United States.
 Eben J. Ramsey had the two-story, brick, Romanesque Revival commercial building constructed in 1895.
-Its significance is derived from its association with the both the furniture and funeral business.
+Its significance is derived from its association with both the furniture and funeral business.
 Ramsey had both businesses in the building until 1907.
 He had to partially rebuild it after a fire in 1897.
 A furniture store continued to occupy the building until 1957.
 A funeral home was located here until 1937 when it was relocated to a house.
 This marked the separation of a business marketing goods with one that provided services.
 At the same time, the furniture store merged with the new appliance store, which represented a sift to selling traditional furnishings with modern conveniences for the home.
 The building was listed on the National Register of Historic Places in 2017.